 I’ve been vegetarian for 2 and a half years now.
 I don’t eat meat or fish, gelatine, or anything listed as ‘fish extract.’
-I buy vegetarian pesto, I don’t buy leather, I only purchase cruelty-free beauty products and I can tell you the damage that animal agriculture is doing to our planet.
+I buy Free From pesto, I don’t buy leather, I only purchase cruelty-free beauty products and I can tell you the damage that animal agriculture is doing to our planet.

 But according to a lot of vegans, I’m not doing enough.

 What were initially allies, working together to reduce the use of animal consumption and cruelty, have now become in competition with one another.
 Which seems a very backwards perspective to take.

 Being vegetarian, while for some it may well be a process to being vegan eventually, isn’t always the stepping stone to being vegan.
 It seems to have become some elitist culture, where unless you’re some protesting, preaching plant-based Instagram influencer, you’re not doing enough.